-The Department consists of 23 firefighters, 4 lieutenants, and 2 station captains.
+Groveland Fire Rescue consists of 23 Firefighters, 4 Lieutenants, 2 Captains, 1 Assistant Chief, and the Chief of Department.
 Groveland Fire Rescue is headed by Fire Chief Robert Lay.
 Chief Lay, with the assistance of Department officers, manages the administration, day-to-day operations, code enforcement, public education activities, and permitting.

 Groveland Fire Rescue provides its services out of two Fire Stations in Groveland.
 Central Station, which is located at 181 Main St, and South Station, located at 107 Washington St. From January 1, 2016 through December 31, 2016 the Department responded to a total of 640 emergency calls for service, serving a population of 6,500 residents and an area of 9.4 square miles.
 Groveland Fire Rescue is part of the District 15 Mutual Aid network and provides mutual aid for all services to surrounding communities.